virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

   <question-component>Which webfont formats could be used?
 Why are there different formats?</question-component>
   <answer-component>TTF, OTF, WOFF, EOT.
 Different Browsers support different webfoot formats.</answer-component>
   <question-component>How can you provide different font weights and different font styles for a webfont?</question-component>
-  <answer-component>Import correct font styles (every font weight you need on the page) with a @font-face, wehre you can then set the fonts weight.
+  <answer-component>Import correct font styles (every font weight you need on the page) with a @font-face, where you can then set the fonts weight.
 Change the displayed font styles with css in the rule with the font-weight attribute</answer-component>
   <question-component>How are CSS stylesheets embedded?</question-component>
   <answer-component>With a link tag in the html head</answer-component>
   <question-component>What is the purpose of normalize.css?</question-component>
   <answer-component>Consistently reset of default browser styles</answer-component>
-  <question-component>What's the effect of specifity of CSS selectors?</question-component>
+  <question-component>What's the effect of specificity of CSS selectors?</question-component>
   <answer-component>Select specific DOM-elements with the matching css selector.
-Care: The more specific the selector, the harder to overwrite with an other style.</answer-component>
+Care: The more specific the selector, the harder to overwrite with another style.</answer-component>
   <question-component>What has to be considered when declaring CSS selectors?</question-component>
   <answer-component>How specific needs the selector to be?
 Is the selector unnecessarily long or is the selector to general and you unintentionally overwrite other elements</answer-component>
   <question-component>What does <code>!important</code> do and why shouldn't you use it?</question-component>